Football at the 1924 Summer Olympics

 Football at the 1924 Summer Olympics was the sixth edition of the football tournament at the Summer Olympic Games held in Paris.
-This was the first official open FIFA World Championship in history, allowing professional player participation for the first time.
+This was the first tournament where the winners would be recognized as FIFA World Champions.

 The tournament expanded to 22 countries from four confederations for the first time, with African side Egypt (as was the case in the previous edition), Turkey which is partly in Asia, Uruguay representing South America and the United States representing North America.

 Uruguay made a memorable debut, going undefeated and winning the gold medal.
-This earned them the first of the four stars above their crest.